 OpenVPN is considered to be extremely secure when compared to the PPTP VPN, and also more stable.
 Plus one for OpenVPN.

-Iphone, Ipod Touch, Windows Mobile, all work with PPTP.
-These are very easily setup, and just a Host Name, Login and Password will have you connected.
+iPhone, iPod Touch, Windows Mobile, all work with PPTP.
+These are very easy to set up, and just a Host Name, Login, and Password will have you connected.
 OpenVPN does not work on such devices.

 To sum up, if you are looking for high security and privacy you should choose OpenVPN.
 If you need easy-to-setup VPN, PPTP is a good choice.